Should You Get an ApoB Test? A Decision Framework

 Guidelines disagree about when to measure ApoB because reasonable people interpret incomplete evidence differently.
 We lack randomized trials comparing ApoB-guided therapy to LDL-C-guided therapy with cardiovascular outcomes as endpoints.
 Such trials would cost hundreds of millions of dollars and take decades to complete.
 They probably won’t happen.

 The optimal ApoB targets remain debated.
-Current recommendations suggest below 80 mg/dL for high-risk people and below 100 mg/dL for others.
+The ESC/EAS guidelines recommend targets of less than 65 mg/dL for very-high-risk patients, less than 80 mg/dL for high-risk patients, and less than 100 mg/dL for moderate-risk patients.
 But population studies show continuous risk reduction down to very low levels.
-Whether pushing ApoB to 40-50 mg/dL provides additional benefit beyond reaching 70-80 mg/dL remains unknown (Johannesen et al., 2020).
+Whether pushing ApoB to 40-50 mg/dL provides additional benefit beyond reaching 70-80 mg/dL remains unknown (Mach et al., 2019).

 Individual benefit from aggressive ApoB lowering varies enormously.
 Someone with familial hypercholesterolemia and ApoB of 150 mg/dL benefits dramatically from treatment.
 Someone with ApoB of 85 mg/dL, no family history, and excellent lifestyle factors might derive minimal additional benefit from medication.
 Risk calculators provide estimates, but your mileage will vary.